Wonders of Lovage

 The Wonders of Lovage

-Lovage (Levisticum officinale) is a lesser-known Mediterranean herb that is also under-rated.
+Lovage (Levisticum officinale) is a lesser-known (and underrated) Mediterranean herb.
 This may be because it looks like a larger version of celery, and also has a celery taste about it.
-You will find though that the leaves have a much stronger flavour and, like bay leaves, add depth to slow-cooked food.
-Lovage also has other benefits.
-It is a digestive herb, aids slimming by reducing water retention, is a natural salt substitute, and even helps nearby plants by acting as a natural plant tonic.
-Every part of the plant is useful.
+You will find, though, that the leaves have a much stronger flavour and, like bay leaves, add depth to slow-cooked food.

-Lovage likes … deep, rich soil that drains well.
-Before planting, loosen the soil to a depth of 60 cm, and then add plenty of compost.
-Water 2-3 times a week during summer, especially in extreme heat.
+Lovage likes deep, rich soil that drains well.
+Before planting, loosen the soil to a depth of 60cm, and then add plenty of compost.
+Water 2 – 3 times a week during summer, especially in extreme heat.

 Container growing